msalemor/smart-cli-class/README.md

 User story - Required sstructures

-As an application, I need to make the required application available.
+As an application, I need to make the required structure available.

 - Requirements:
   - Create the following structures at pkg/types.go: